- What is casein?

 What's in our milk?

 It’s all about genetics.
-Goat milk and sheep milk have similar amino acid sequences, both of which are different than a cow’s.
+Goat milk and sheep milk have similar amino acid sequences, both of which are different from cow’s.
 And the biggest difference between sheep and goat milk is the higher proportions of low-chain fatty acids; lactose is also slightly higher in goat milk than sheep milk.
 The fatty acids in goat milk, however, make it easier to digest over both cow and sheep dairy.
-It takes about 20% less time to digest goat’s milk over cow’s milk because of the size of its fat globules.12
+It takes about 20% less time to digest goat’s milk over cow’s milk because of the size of its fat globules.
+12

 Taste test: Sheep milk vs cow milk vs goat milk

-For this Taste Test, I wanted to check out some of these other types of yogurts I’ve heard about.
+For this taste test, John, GeneFood’s founder, wanted to check out some of these other types of yogurts he has heard about.
 Did you know that there are a dozen styles of yogurt?
 Coconut milk, almond milk, cashew milk, soy milk, whole cow’s milk, and more.
-I needed to go to Whole Foods to find some of these, which may not be in your area, but some other natural foods stores may carry goat’s and sheep’s milk yogurt.

-I wanted to try three new brands to compare to one of my standbys, Chobani.
-To keep the playing field relatively even, I went with vanilla flavor on each and opted for 0% milk fat (cow) when I could find it.
+John tried three new brands to compare to one of his standbys, Chobani.
+To keep the playing field relatively even, he went with vanilla flavor on each and opted for 0% milk fat (cow) when possible.

 To know what you’re getting into in terms of ingredients, yogurt must have an 8.25% solids content, not fat, to be considered yogurt in the U.S. Nonfat dry milk may be added to increase the amount of solids or cream to adjust the amount of fat, while stabilizers like alginates, gelatins, gums, pectin, and starch may be included to help prevent the separation of whey or increase firmness.
 Starter cultures ferment the lactose in milk to produce lactic acid, causing the milk to clot and form yogurt.